310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 And those acts are twisting and bending our reality, which will likely recoil and bring about a great tragedy…

-Maybe I’m just overthinking it, but I’m a little scared, y’know?
+Maybe I’m just overthinking it, but I’m a liiittle scared, y’know?

 Like, they’ve touched a really dangerous area with the Kiryu Kuro-san incident, and a few other incidents, too.

-Cleaning a pool is not a big deal, but this time they’ve actually hurt a bunch of people.
+Cleaning a pool is not thaat big a deal, but this time around they’ve actually hurt a bunch of people.

 All that bloodshed will forever cling to them.
-I wasn’t directly involved in that incident though — It was my mother who ordered them to do it.
+I wasn’t directly involved in that incident though—It was my mother who ordered them to do it.

 My mother… to put it short, she’s someone from society's underground.

-Kuro-san seemed worried about this, but some basic ol’ delinquents from the streets are easy to suppress for her, and she’s capable of doing the necessary procedures to make sure they don’t come back for retribution.
+Kuro-san seemed worried about this, but some basic ol’ delinquents from the streets are easy to suppress for her, and she’s capable of doing the necessary procedures to make sure they don’t eeever come back for retribution.

 My mom’s an expert on violent crime.
 She’s well aware of how delinquents work, and she knows exactly how to deal with them.

-But my mom isn’t a God, either.
+But she isn’t a God, either.
 There’s no such thing as God in this world.
 I’m sure there’ll be a few mishaps here and there.

 When enough of those pile up, they’ll surely bring about destruction.